This is chapter 21 of The Matriarchy, a serial fiction novel on FITK

 In the kitchen, Tina and Sean began to make lunch.
 As he opened the soup cans, Sean looked at Tina and said: “This is just like when I was little, isn’t it, Tina?”

-“The bread is better… ” Tina paused as she buttered, “… and the cheese.
+“The bread is better… ” Tina said as she buttered, “… and the cheese.
 No more Wonderbread and Velveeta.
 The tomato soup hasn’t changed, though, but I usually add some basil,” Tina put the sandwiches on the griddle.
 “Sean, do you think Mary is up to this?
 She seems to be aware of what she’s doing, but I’d feel terrible if anything bad happened to her.”

 “I don’t know if she is.
 She’s still the same person I’ve always known.
 She has never lacked nerve,” said Sean, “But I understand what it is that you’re saying.
 When I saw her in the Ice Cave today… I mean, she was actually glowing, with arcs of light around her fingertips.
 She was in a trance for several minutes but when she came back she wasn’t fazed a bit.
 Most people would have had a nervous breakdown if that had happened to them,” Sean said, “From what I know of her past, all of her life has been a struggle against people who have told her ‘you shouldn’t’, ‘you can’t’, ‘it isn’t allowed’.
 And yet, in the end, she’s always gotten her way.
 This thing, whatever it is that she’s up against, it’s the kind of challenge she’s always looking for.”